 Last-minute changes are inevitable these days, especially since on-demand deliveries are on the rise.
-Good routing software can handle all last-minute changes in delivery assignments and schedules and update delivery routes automatically.
-Or, in other words, the software must be capable of dynamic route planning.
+Good fleet routing software can handle all last-minute changes in delivery assignments and schedules and update delivery routes automatically.
+Or, in other words, the software must be capable of dynamic routing.

 This means finding the optimal routes according to real-time constraints, allowing your business to handle changed or last-minute orders cost-efficiently.

 It's not enough for software to cough up new routes and assignments.
 Equally essential is the ability of the delivery route scheduling software to provide optimal routes as quickly as possible.
 You should be able to set initial routes—even if they include thousands of orders—in a matter of minutes.
 Your software should also be able to reroute in real time.
 Changes or additions of drop-offs affecting, potentially involving multiple delivery vehicles, are inevitable—and they must be made swiftly if you’re going to keep customers happy.

 As a dispatcher, you want to know when your drivers are going off their routes.
 With geofencing capabilities, you can draw a line around the area in which a particular truck’s deliveries for the day are scheduled to occur, and then receive automatic alerts if the GPS-tracking shows the driver outside of that zone.
 This gives you the oversight to spot any issues your drivers might be having and immediately reach out to them to resolve the situation and get the route back on track.